 The above video is common for installing any WordPress theme and hence you can follow it irrespective of which theme you have decided to install.

 Now let us see the plug-ins that we need to install in order for us to complete our WordPress installation.
 These are some of the basic plug-ins that will help you in SEO for your blog, SPAM Protection and some other basic things for our recipe blog to work.
 You can search for these plugins inside the WordPress dashboard because they are all available in the wordpress plugin repository.

 Most of the plug-ins above can be installed directly from your WordPress dashboard.

 So that completes our WordPress installation and we are ready with our food blog.
-All you need to do now is to start adding a lot of contents to your blog and do a little bit of social media and other promotions in order to generate traffic to it.
+All you need to do now is add a lot of content to your blog and do a little bit of social media and other promotions in order to generate traffic to it.

-You can download our guide on “how to generate traffic to your blogs” for more information.
+You can download our guide on “generating traffic to your blogs” for more information.

 EMAIL MARKETING AUTORESPONDER

 An autoresponder is a service that sends out scheduled emails to your subscribers.
 If you are interested in marketing your blog and building an audience, then you definitely need an email marketing service.
 You need to capture email addresses of people visiting your blog and store them somewhere.
 You will then, need to send them periodic emails so that they remain in touch with you and you can market your blog.

 An autoresponder takes care off all the pains involved in storing, managing and running an email marketing campaign.
 Most autoresponders let your store about 1000 emails in their starter plans.
 You can schedule your email series in advance so that they go out on specific days, automatically.
 You even get a lot of analytics data for you to study about the performance of your email.